Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is 5G?
 And just how fast is it?

 2G, 3G, 4G, now 5G?
 Here’s what you need to know about the newest generation of wireless technology.

 One of the most anticipated launches in the telecommunications industry saw 5G become live near the end of 2019, making New Zealand the 22nd country in the world to introduce the new technology.
-But with the rollout only in its initial stages and only a select amount of people able to access it, there is still some confusion about what 5G actually is and what it promises for the future of the internet.
+However, the rollout is in its initial stages, and only a select amount of people have access.
+Therefore, there is still some confusion about what 5G actually is and what it promises for the future of the Internet.

-5G can be utilised for mobile and wireless fixed broadband services, and while the basic technology is the same as 4G and 3G, it is able to carry a lot more data.
-This means that it can change the way we live through more reliable connections, super-fast downloading, minimal latency and the potential to do more with our internet than we could before.
+5G can be utilised for mobile and wireless fixed broadband services.
+While the basic technology is the same as 4G and 3G, it can carry far more data, which means that it can change the way we live through more reliable connection, super-fast downloads and minimal latency.
+Plus, the potential to do more with our Internet than we could before.

 Which providers offer 5G?

 Currently, only two New Zealand providers offer 5G:

 - Vodafone.
 Vodafone provides 5G for mobile.
 At the time of writing, it is live in parts of Auckland, Wellington, Christchurch and Queenstown, but Vodafone’s goal is to have coverage for 90% of New Zealanders within 5 years.
 Until 30 June 2021, you can access 5G for no extra charge on eligible plans as long as you have a 5G capable device.
 After this, it costs $10 per month as an add-on.